amitPorat/hydro_pinn_OOP/docs/chatgpt.md

 ---

 This file is intended to help resume context smoothly across future sessions.
-Future messages can refer to this file and update it as needed.
+Future messages can refer to this file and update it as needed.---

+## 🙏 Interaction Guidelines for ChatGPT

+Please avoid compliments, praise, or emotional language.
+Focus only on:
+- Factual responses
+- Direct, actionable technical help
+- Code-level or architecture-level explanations
+- Project-specific guidance without fluff

+---

+## 📌 Project Summary

+**Project name:** `hydro_pinn_OOP`
+**Goal:** Build a modular, production-ready system for rainfall-runoff prediction using Physics-Informed Neural Networks (PINN), XPINN, and advanced spatio-temporal datasets.

+### 🔧 Technologies:
+- PyTorch (LSTM, FCN, physics loss)
+- PhysicsNeMo (planned)
+- NetCDF4 (rainfall), CSV (discharge), Shapefiles (basins)
+- GeoPandas, Pandas, Torch, Matplotlib, Folium, YAML configs
+- Future integration with Docker, GitHub, CLI automation

+### 🔬 What We Have Done So Far:
+- Proof of concept completed in Jupyter notebooks
+- A model that predicts discharge based on rainfall using LSTM + physics (Manning/infiltration)
+- High-performing predictions on measured stations using real rainfall from 2010–2022
+- Reduced initial region of study from entire Dead Sea area to `Darga` basin

+### 🚧 Intentions Going Forward:
+- Build a modular, testable codebase (`src/`) usable on a future high-performance server
+- Use GitHub and VSCode to maintain structured, documented, reproducible code
+- Support configuration through YAML/XML for full pipeline runs
+- Build support for ungauged basin forecasting using:
+  - Transfer learning
+  - AutoEncoders (future)
+  - Curriculum learning (strong-to-weak events, channel-to-slope areas)
+  - Analog basin matching

+This file (`chatgpt.md`) will be used to track updates and help resume work across sessions.